 As the saying goes, “seeing is believing.”
 When you see all of the amazing sights in Missouri, you'll definitely believe the Show-Me State is a hotbed of art and culture.
+As examples, we offer these attractions.

 Visitors to the Money Museum, at the Federal Reserve Bank of Kansas City, can experience an enhanced audio tour throughout the museum.
 The audio tour provides unique and engaging information about several popular exhibits.
 Visitors use their mobile phone to dial a number, scan a code, or enter a URL posted on exhibit signs.
 Guests may explore interactive exhibits illustrating the ways the banking system, payments systems and monetary policy affect them and their families.
 You can look into one of the Midwest’s largest cash vaults; and lift a 27-pound gold bar, worth hundreds of thousands of dollars.